 In any given application cycle, 75-80% of applicants from Brown are one or more years beyond earning their A.B. or Sc.B.
 These candidates have strengthened their credentials and clarified their motivations for pursuing a legal career by working in a wide variety of fields, such as education, finance and business, public health, environmental activism, international development, and, of course, law.
 Overall, law school admission offices strive to admit an incoming class of individuals with diverse experiences.
 Furthermore, they understand that many different fields relate to legal study and practice.
-It is not necessary to find a job in a law firm or some other setting where you would work side by side with lawyers.
+It is not necessary to find a job at a law firm or some other setting where you would work side by side with lawyers.
 Ultimately, the quality of your experience is what matters the most.

 How do I decide where to apply?

 Selecting schools to which to apply is a process you should approach thoughtfully.
 Research schools and individual programs well, considering your interests and how they will be served by a particular program.
 Just because a school is reputable does not mean that it is a good fit for you.

 You can begin developing your school list based on your GPA and LAST scores.
 Be realistic, as well as aspirational, about your credentials, and apply to a well-balanced list of schools.
 Do not apply to schools you know you would not attend if admitted.
 But do be strategic in your choices and reflect well on where you stand and what you aim to accomplish with a legal education.
-The Resources section of our webiste presents a range of authoritative resources to help you explore schools.
+The Resources section of our webiste presents a range of authoritative sources to help you explore schools.